phillip-haydon/philliphaydon.com/_posts/2012-03-09-service-stack-exceptions-and-errors.md

         public ResponseStatus ResponseStatus { get; set; }
     }

-My 'UserSearch' object is the Request, and my response is 'UserSearchResponse'
+My `UserSearch` object is the Request, and my response is `UserSearchResponse`

 I discussed with [Demis](https://github.com/mythz), because I wanted to use the same response object for a few different services.
 But he's specifically designed SS this way, one of the reasons for the naming is:

-If a use Requests a UserSearch, he can expect a UserSearchResponse.
-He doesn't need to know anything about the contracts or the service implementation, just that given a UserSearch request, he will get a UserSearchResponse.
+If a use Requests a `UserSearch`, he can expect a `UserSearchResponse`.
+He doesn't need to know anything about the contracts or the service implementation, just that given a UserSearch request, he will get a `UserSearchResponse`.

 It's actually a really good point and after thinking about it, I completely agree!